To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Why Does My Dog Move His Food Bowl?

-Is your dog prone to scootching their bowl across the floor while they eat?
-It’s because they are using their snout to push the food around in the bowl to get it in their mouth.
+Is your dog prone to scoot their bowl across the floor while eating?
+It’s because they use their snout to push the food around in the bowl to get it in their mouth.
 Since they can’t use their paws as hands as we do with utensils, they are challenged to pick up every bite and might end up in a bit of a battle with their bowl.
-If this is the case with your dog, you might consider the no spill mat set above which keeps the bowls secure on the floor.
+If this is the case with your dog, consider the food and bowl mat above, which keeps the bowls more secure.

 Are Stainless Steel Bowls Safe For Dogs?

 Yes, stainless steel dog bowls are perfectly safe for pups to eat and drink out of.
 The material is less susceptible than plastic or glazed pottery to leach potentially dangerous chemicals into their food.
-They’re also more durable than plastic or silicone which your dog might be tempted to chew on.
+They’re also more durable than plastic or silicone, which your dog might be tempted to chew on.
 Stainless steel is dishwasher friendly and easy to clean.
-But, keep a watchful eye out for rust as it can appear over time (although that is rare unless your dog bowls are outside exposed to the elements like rain, heat, and sun).
+But, watch out for rust as it can appear over time (although that is rare unless your dog bowls are outside exposed to the elements like rain, heat, and sun).

 Where Should I Put My Dogs Food Bowl?

-You should put your dog’s food bowls away from foot traffic so people don’t trip over them.
-If you have a cat in your house, you might need to feed your dog at a specific time and then take away any unfinished food or fence off an area to make sure feline friends can’t get to it.
+It would help if you put your dog’s food bowls away from foot traffic so people don’t trip over them.
+If you have a cat in your house, you might need to feed your dog at a specific time and then remove any unfinished food or fence off an area to ensure feline friends can’t get to it.
 Always keep your dog’s food bowls in the same spot to help them know where meal time takes place.
 This will also help you contain any mess in one area should your pet spill while eating.

 Wondering What To Put In Your Dog’s Bowl?